 - Burning sensation

-If a pterygium grows large enough to cover part of the cornea, you may experience distorted vision and decrease in your overall vision.
+If a pterygium grows large enough, you may experience distorted vision and decrease in your overall vision.
 It may also feel like you have something in your eye, and contact lens wear can become uncomfortable.